dimitri-nicolo/calico/v2.1/usage/encrypt-comms.md

 that you are using for securing the traffic with TLS.
 If you need to replace the certificates that you specified during installation, rerunning this command while specifying the correct files will fix the issue.
-Once the certificates are updated, you will need to kill the {{site.prodname}} Manager pod so that it is restarted to uptake the new certificates.
+Once the certificates are updated, you will need to kill the {{site.tseeprodname}} Manager pod so that it is restarted to uptake the new certificates.

 ```